"Concentration is the secret of strength."

 Focusing the Mind

 The Mercenary's mind is scattered.
 It jumps from one thing to another without depth.
-The Loser is lost in distraction and cannot concentrate.
+The Critic's mind is sharp but aimed at everyone else's flaws—he can spot a mistake across the room but can't sit with his own work for ten minutes.
 The Mature Warrior focuses his mind like a laser.

 Focusing the mind requires several practices:

 Single-tasking: The Warrior gives his full attention to one thing at a time.
-He doesn't try to do multiple things at once.
+He doesn't multitask.

 Cutting distractions: The Warrior creates environments that support focus.
-He removes or minimizes sources of distraction.
+He removes sources of distraction.

 Meditation: The Warrior practices formal meditation to develop concentration.
 He trains his mind to stay with a single object of attention.

 Mindfulness: The Warrior notices when his mind wanders and gently brings it back.
-He doesn't judge the wandering.
-He redirects.
+He redirects without judgment.

 Rest: The Warrior knows that focus requires recovery.
 He takes breaks to restore his capacity for concentration.